Temerold/Consistent-Image-Measurement-Tool/README.md

 * `max-line-length` has been changed from 80 to 88

 ## Attribution
-Some icons by [Yusuke Kamiyamane](https://p.yusukekamiyamane.com/) and upscaled by [Chris Billington](https://github.com/chrisjbillington/fugue-2x-icons/).
-Licensed under a [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).
+This project uses some icons by [Yusuke Kamiyamane](https://p.yusukekamiyamane.com/) and upscaled by [Chris Billington](https://github.com/chrisjbillington/fugue-2x-icons/), licensed under a [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).